heathhenley/heathhenley.github.io/content/posts/aoc-notes-2024.md

 ## Languages
 Learned a bunch of Ocaml (even though I didn’t use it everyday as intended)
-- Working out to do things without using mutable state
+- Working out how to do things without using mutable state
 - Doing things that would be loops with recursion / thinking about things as recursive vs iterative
 - Data structures in the std lib
 	- Sets are not constant time look up (use Hashtbl)